 Diablo II Hirelings

 Don't miss!
-Your chance for the Diablo 3 beta!
+Your chance for free Diablo 3 Reaper of Souls!

 Get a notification email the second that Blizzard announces it.